Obtaining a Replacement License or Learner's Permit

 - A Vision Screening Report (MED 4) that has been signed by an ophthalmologist or optometrist within the last 3 months.
 The MED 4 must indicate that you meet the minimum visual requirements without wearing glasses or contact lenses.

-- A $20 payment for the replacement license
+- A $20 payment for the replacement license/$2 for a replacement learner's permit

 - Department of Motor Vehicles